$30$15.0050% Off2-5 students group class

 What is Arduino?

 The Arduino platform is open-source and consists of both hardware and software.
-Arduino boards are a type of microcontroller.
-With coding, the boards read inputs from sensors and pushbuttons, and turn them into outputs such as turning on an LED or activating a motor.
+Arduino boards are a type of microcontroller that are commonly used in robots and smart device.
+Students can connect sensors, light, motors, and other accessories to Arduino and use code to control and receive signals from these devices and create fun projects, such as turning on a series of LED light or activating a motor.

 Yes, Arduino is good for beginners looking to get into the world of electronics.
 The Arduino board can serve as the brain behind almost any electronics project.
 This versatility, combined with the free software and relatively inexpensive hardware, makes Arduino a great choice for getting started.